toluwalojurotimiayeni/alx-low_level_programming/0x12-singly_linked_lists/README.md

-A  function that adds a new node at the beginning of a list_t list
+A function that adds a new node at the end of a list_t list